rehierl/abstract-properties/09-0-partial-orders/2-0-tree-iso-scopes.md

 Consequently, any node tree can be said to be **isomorphic** to a strict partial containment order.
-That is, a containment order can be formed from the node tree, which can then be used to recreate the initial node tree.
+That is, a containment order can be formed from the initial node tree, which can then be used to recreate that node tree.

 <!-- ======================================================================= -->
 ## remarks